code-423n4/2022-09-nouns-builder-findings/data/azephiar-Q.md

 If `tokenReserved[id]` is non empty for every possible `id` (0-99) then it's not possible to call `_createAuction()` because it would try to mint tokens for founders indefinitely, eventually running out of gas.

 ### Impact
-As far as I can tell this can only happen in the case described above, which implies setting the founders to have a total of 100% ownership (and it doesnt happen for every case in which the ownership is 100%).
-I don't see a reason why users could consciuosly decide to create a DAO of this kind with founders having 100% ownership but it's allowed by the protocol and could cause users to deploy a set of contracts which can potentially be expensive for nothing, submitting as QA as I think this is an extreme edge case.
+As far as I can tell this can only happen in the case described above, which implies setting the founders to have a total of 100% ownership.
+I don't see a reason why users could consciuosly decide to create a DAO with founders having 100% ownership but it's allowed by the protocol and could cause users to deploy a set of contracts which can potentially be expensive for nothing.

 ### Proof of concept
 The following test describe a possible scenario in which this bug occurs.
 Just copy it into `Token.t.sol` and run with: